About Statkraft

 Slickly Wind Farm was granted planning permission in 2022 for 11 turbines with a maximum tip height of 149.9 metres.

-As a result of Slickly Wind Farm’s grid connection being delayed, we believe there is an opportunity to revise the project which would reduce environmental impacts and
+As a result of Slickly Wind Farm’s grid connection being delayed, we believe there is an opportunity to revise the project which would reduce environmental impacts and offer greater community benefits.
+We propose to increase the tip height of the wind turbines, to reflect improved turbine technology, and reduce their overall number.

 The final design is subject to ongoing environmental surveys, community feedback, and engineering design work.
 At this stage it is anticipated that any new application will remain below the 50 MW threshold and will be decided by The Highland Council.